meltano/meltano/docs/src/guide/getting-started.md

 ## Step 1: Install Meltano CLI

 Meltano provides a CLI to kickstart and help you manage the configuration and orchestration of all the components in the data lifecycle.
 It provides a single source of truth for the entire data pipeline.
-The CLI makes it easy to develop, run and debug every step of the data lifecycle.
+The CLI makes it easy to develop, run, and debug every step of the data lifecycle.

 To start, open your terminal in the directory where you want Meltano to live.
 Run the following commands: